johnpuddephatt/happen/_drafts/_posts/how-to-commission-good-video-producing-an-effective-case-study.md

 <h2>Keep it short</h2>

 People are busy.
 More of them will watch a short film than a long one.
-Ideally aim at a 90 second to two-minute length.
+Aim for a length of 90 seconds to two-minutes.

 <h2>Find out more</h2>